kdhakar-zz/connection-manager/readme.md

 # HTTP Connection pool

-This module contains the library code for Closeable HTTP Connection pool.
+This module contains code for custom closeable HTTP Connection pool.
-This library will create CloseableHttpClient (with custom properties) for every client defined in config file.
+This library will create CloseableHttpClient (with custom properties) for every client passed in init.

 - Sample usage:
     ````